Arduino IDE for Visual Studio 2010 and Atmel Studio 6.2

-Fully compatible Arduino Ide for Visual Studio.
+Fully compatible Arduino Addin for Visual Studio.
 Arduino intellisense, compile.
 Compatible with all Arduino versions.
-Also supports Clones, Teensy, ChipKit Energia msp430 and lm4f in beta, optional usb/serial/net debugger for Arduino.
+Also supports Teensy, ChipKit Energia msp430 and lm4f, optional usb/serial/net debugger for Arduino.

 As a long time c++ developer I have grown very fond of the awesomeness of Visual Studio.
 It's truly great that I can use it with this extension to develop Arduino applications.